 The Puritans and the Pilgrims in the Plymouth Colony had made tremendous sacrifices to settle in the New World.
 They were not alone in this desire to assert and protect their specific religious beliefs as all European governments of that time believed it was their responsibility to do likewise.
 In fact, the Puritans were far less rigorous than their counterparts as they were content to take action only against public displays of heresies, while others attempted to seek out the secret thoughts of others.

 Early Puritan ministers, often graduates of England’s best universities, founded Harvard in 1636.
 They were quite intellectual and authoritarian and believed access to God went through them.
-It was inevitable that the Quakers were held in disdain, arrested and then banished under pain of death is they returned.
+It was inevitable that the Quakers, who held contrary views, were held in disdain, arrested, and then banished under pain of death is they returned.

 Even within their own spiritual community, the Puritans discovered free thinkers who attacked the state religion and its ministers.
 Elizabeth Legg had an ongoing dispute with her minister for twenty years.
 Finally, Reverend Walton sued her in court and to avoid the stocks, Elizabeth confessed her sin: